Japanese Cooking Tools: 33 Essentials for Home Chefs

 What is a donabe pot used for?

 A donabe is a lidded earthenware clay pot used for many Japanese dishes.
 It handles rice, hot pots like shabu-shabu and sukiyaki, slow stews, and even artisanal bread.
-The porous clay heats slowly and evenly.
-This gives rice a distinctive sweetness and creates a delicate crust at the bottom called okoge.
-A good entry donabe starts around $120; artisan pieces from Iga-yaki kilns run $250 to $500 or more.
+The porous clay heats slowly and evenly, giving rice a distinctive sweetness and creating a delicate caramelised crust at the bottom called okoge.

 What is the difference between a tetsubin and a Japanese teapot?